lunanerdderg/Reefbackend/README.md

+**(Nexus API-accessing files are private, and inaccessible to public for now. `NexusAPI.h` and `NexusAPI.cpp` are not in the repository, and will only be added once Nexus approves this project.)**

 If Vortex does actually end up getting full SteamOS compatibility, production of this program will probably cease.

 **__This project is unfinished, and should not be used!__**